 “You’re welcome,” Brenneman said sarcastically and hung up the phone.
 He dropped his cigarette in the dirt and ground it out with the toe of his boot before heading back into the hangar.

 – – – – –

-Who or what is ‘HVE’?
-Who is Major Morrison?
-What’s in store for the girls at the airfield?
-We’ll find out the answers to these questions and more in the next exciting chapter, which will premiere at the Tamale Hut on April 14, after which it will be posted here.
+Who did the sergeant call?
+What peril awaits the girls in Cleveland?
+Are the initials “HVE” on the picture a clue to the identity of the mysterious Belgian?
+We’ll find out the answers to these questions and more in the next exciting chapter, which will premiere at the Tamale Hut on May 26, after which it will be posted here.

 – – – – –